android/user-interface-samples/DragAndDrop/README.md

 ## Screenshots
 ![Animation of the sample app.
 Text and images are dragged and dropped between two instances of the app](screenshots/drag-n-drop.gif)

-For reference and education only.
+For reference and educational purposes only.